 This code fragment also defines an enable password, which is necessary before the router will let you log in.

-4. VTY configuration
+4. Configure VTY

 The VTY configuration for SSH is almost identical to Telnet.
 The following example assumes that only SSH will be used to access this device.
 To also allow Telnet to access the device, add it to the “transport input” command.